AliCW/LCFC-Python-Application-Leicester-City-/README.md

 Works in a similar way to current_fixture_list.py using timestamps to identify the latest result and print accourdingly.

 # current_player_stats.py
-File is currently just a shell containing no correct data (IMP3).
 Statistics can be viewed via typing the name or initials of the desired player at the initial user query.
 There is also a list squad option to view possible entries.
+Currently, this only contains statistics for the premier league only!
+(IMP3)

 # Improve <-------------------------
 Would be ideal to add a basic UI at some point - android, win, linux etc. Program lacks 'real-world' application and this would definitaly help.